CasualGaming/studlan/docs/development.md

 ## Run with Docker (tiny)

 This method is pretty much a Docker shim for the Virtualenv method, providing much of the same scripts.
+Supports hot-reloading.
 Use this if Python 2 or Virtualenv isn't an option.

 * Setup: `manage/docker-tiny/setup.sh`
 * Run dev server: `manage/docker-tiny/run.sh`